ShadrackAdwera/ts-service-desk/README.md

 - Docker
 - Kubernetes

-_To be update the README as the application continues._
+_To update the README as the application continues._

 ## License